In America you can buy Thanksgiving gravy infused with cannabis which my daughter says is one of the ways gravy can enhance any meal.

 ‘I don’t know,’ I say.

-But I do know – even if it is allowed – it will be fifty years too late to heal any hurt done over those riotous Sunday lunches.
+But I do know that even if cannabis becomes legal after Brexit in the UK it will be fifty years too late to heal the pain my brother and I caused my parents over those Sunday squabbles about gravy and peas.